Historic Mount Olive Cemetery -

 The Mother UAME Church Cemetery: A Late Nineteenth Century Black Urban Burial Population

-During the Summer of 1996, MAAR Associates, Inc. (MAl),
+During the Summer of 1996, MAAR Associates, Inc. (MAl), was asked to

-Delaware Historic Preservation Office, contracted with MAl
+Preservation Office, contracted with MAl to determine the limits of, removal,

-original cemetery tract.
-To assist in the management of the project,
+and analysis of the contents of the original cemetery tract.
+To assist in the

-representatives of the client (both MBNA and the Mother UAME Church) and an
+management of the project, representatives of the client (both MBNA and the

-Osteological Advisory Committee were established.
-An MAl
+Mother UAME Church) and an Osteological Advisory Committee were established.

-complete the burial removals within the allotted two months.
+to complete the burial removals within the allotted two months.
 During this

-period MAl completed the identification,
+period MAl completed the identification, definition, recording, and removal

-definition, recording, and removal of more than 260 graves, including
+of more than 260 graves, including coffins, crypts, items of clothing, and

-were spent in the osteological IS study of the burial population, in artifact
+grave furniture.
+The next six months were spent in the osteological IS study

-analysis, and in the interpretation of funeral practices and the cemetery as
+funeral practices and the cemetery as a whole.
+Comprehensive project reports

-a whole.
-Comprehensive project reports have since been published. |
+have since been published. |

 Never scrub. scour, scrape or use any brushes or other